5balls/coleitra/README.rst

 coleitra
 ========

+.. attention:: Unfinished software!
+   This software is not in a usable state yet.
+Please wait for the first release!

 coleitra is an open source vocable and grammar trainer using spaced repetition algorithms.
 It's intended usage is on a mobile phone with android operating system but it can be compiled for the desktop as well.
-This is the source code repository of the program, for mor information about the program itself check the `coleitra webpage <https://coleitra.org>`_.
+This is the source code repository of the program, for more information about the program itself check the `coleitra webpage <https://coleitra.org>`_.

 In principle the used toolkit Qt also compiles for iOS but I can't support this operating system right now.